DerGuru/The-Resonant/New Chapters/Part4/P4-13_The_Proposal.md

 Six months after Japan.
 Six months of building, teaching, growing.

-The rooftop of their new facility had become Jason's favorite place—high enough to see the city sprawling below, quiet enough to think, open enough to breathe.
+The rooftop of their new facility had become Jason's favorite place - high enough to see the city sprawling below, quiet enough to think, open enough to breathe.

 Lina found him there on a clear evening, stars just beginning to appear in the darkening sky.